po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs-dev/02-day/README.md

     })
     ```

-    * We write the remainder of our fetch request.
+    * We write the remainder of the fetch request.

     ```js
     .then(function (response) {